Rex Hunt: Infidelity

-On 17 May 2006 News Ltd exposed Hunt's 15 years of secret sexual liaisons.
+On 17 May 2006, News Ltd exposed Hunt's 15 years of secret sexual liaisons.
 When confronted, Hunt confessed he had paid three women in succession for ongoing sexual relationships over a period of more than 15 years.
 The final relationship, with a beautician in her 30s, began in 1997 and cost Hunt $1000 a week.
 Hunt acknowledged he is a hypocrite given his repeated attacks on other media personalities for sexual infidelity.
 Hunt followed this by an interview with radio broadcaster Neil Mitchell on Melbourne radio 3AW.
 A quote from Rex Hunt's radio comments, That's what a fool does.
 I'm invincible, I'm paying money... uh...
-The girl's happy, she's got no money now, but I got my rocks off.
-How good is that? has gained its own notoriety by being featured repeatedly on national Triple M radio program Get This hosted by Tony Martin, Ed Kavalee and Richard Marsland.
-Robyn Hood, 40, one of the three women subsequently sold her story to New Idea magazine.
-Robyn was quoted as saying: Rex was constantly unfaithful to Lynne.
-"We had sex... he was affectionate, very touchy-feely... then he'd either, in the car or out of it, depending on how cold it was, fling off all his clothes whilst flaccid.
-The more public, the greater the disgust and the more exciting Rex apparently found that.
+The girl's happy, she's got no money, I got my rocks off.
+How good is this? has gained its own notoriety by being featured repeatedly on national Triple M radio program Get This hosted by Tony Martin, Ed Kavalee and Richard Marsland.
+Robyn Hood, 40 at the time, one of the three women involved, subsequently sold her story to New Idea magazine.
+Robyn was quoted as saying: Rex was never unfaithful to Lynne.
+"We never had sex... he was affectionate, very touchy-feely... then he'd either, in the car or out of it, depending on how cold it was, fling off all his clothes.
+The more public, the greater the danger and the more exciting Rex apparently found it.
 Rex Hunt's wife of thirty four years, Lynne, said she would stand by Hunt and also revealed she suffers from bipolar disorder, which had placed pressure on the couple's relationship.

 Road-rage incident

-In 2009, Hunt was found guilty of recklessly causing injury after allegations he bashed an Aboriginal cyclist with his own bicycle in a Melbourne road-rage attack.
+In 2009, Hunt was found guilty of recklessly causing injury after allegations he bashed a cyclist with his own bicycle in a Melbourne road-rage attack.
 He was sentenced to perform 100 hours unpaid community work, without conviction.

+Thief encounter

+In December 2021, it was reported that Hunt confronted and thwarted a would-be thief when a reporter’s laptop bag was snatched during an exhibition boxing match in Melbourne.

+Facebook rant about Daisy Pearce

+He became embroiled in a high-profile hostile war of words after making a Facebook rant calling for controversial AFL Hall of Famer Wayne Carey to replace AFLW champion Daisy Pearce on Channel 7’s live football coverage.

+Health scare

+In January 2023, at 2:15 am, Hunt called police after pulling over his car to the side of the road in a health emergency, where he was subsequently taken to hospital.
+Before and since, Hunt has opened up about his mental health struggles that have dogged him since his retirement from playing football:I was gone ... despite the clown of the circus having a rubber nose, behind the makeup and rubber nose may well be the loneliest person in the world.